petecallaghan/PopulationFitness/README.md

 line argument to define the java arguments of the child processes and the -p argument to define the number of child processes (eg *-c " -Xms8g -Xmx8g -jar target/populationfitness.jar" -p 2*).
-If the -p option is omitted but the -c option included, then the number of processes will be the same as the number of parallel runs defined in the *tuning.csv*
+If the -p option is omitted but the -c option included, then the number of processes will be the same as the number of parallel runs defined in the *tuning.csv*.
+Each process generates an output file called *allgenerations-[id]-[process number].csv* and these are then combined in a single *allgenerations-[id].csv* file.

 ###Disk Cache
 The application uses a diskcache to avoid running out of memory.
 It generates temporary files that may need manually